You are hereGrowing Organic Cannabis - How do I manage pH?

 How do I manage the pH of my soil when growing organically?

 Unless you are noticing actual symptoms of nutrient lockout (nutrient deficiencies) than pH adjustment is probably not necessary.
+Only try to adjust the pH if you notice actual pH nutrient problems in your plants.

 In general with organic growing, it's recommended you do not adjust or try to manage pH until you know something is wrong.
 In organic growing "if it ain't broke don't fix it."